Inzhenerka/docs.getdbt.tech/website/snippets/_fusion-package-compatibility.md

 #### Package compatibility messages

-:::info Inconsistent Fusion warnings and `dbt-autofix` logs Fusion warnings and `dbt-autofix` logs may show different messages about package compatibility.
+:::info Inconsistent Fusion warnings and `dbt-autofix` logs
+<Constant name="fusion" /> warnings and `dbt-autofix` logs may show different messages about package compatibility.
 :::

 If you use [`dbt-autofix`](https://github.com/dbt-labs/dbt-autofix) while upgrading to <Constant name="fusion" /> in the <Constant name="cloud_ide" /> or dbt VS Code extension, you may see different messages about package compatibility between `dbt-autofix` and <Constant name="fusion" /> warnings.